-Take before and after pictures; these will be particularly valuable for reporting and to demonstrate success and grow support.
-Consider establishing 'permanent' photo stations and revisiting them annually to show change from project activities.
+- " Take before and after pictures; these will be particularly valuable for reporting and to demonstrate success and grow support.
+Consider establishing 'permanent' photo stations and revisiting them annually to show change from project activities. - " # of hectares managed, km of shoreline/ or roadway managed etc.